Authored by the expert who managed and guided the team behind the Republic of the Congo Property Pack

 Which amenities increase rent the most in Brazzaville?

-The five amenities that increase rent most in Brazzaville are reliable electricity (generator/inverter), water storage with pump, security (guard/gate), air conditioning, and good parking with flood-resistant access.
+The five amenities that increase rent the most in Brazzaville are backup power, reliable water storage, air conditioning, furnished interiors and secure parking or guard service.

 In our property pack covering the real estate market in Brazzaville, we cover what are the best investments a landlord can make.